thatbudakguy/qg/adventures/cult-strikes-back-pt-1.md

 - Maybe there was a murder by a Zhent prison gang of one of the Cult-connected inmates.
 ### Kabel's Hill
 ### Seagull's Caw

-## Revelations
-- [ ] The Lord Sage of Phlan is Ranthor, half-brother to the twins Gensor and Denlor.
-- [ ] Gensor is the same man who now goes by the name Thurndan Tallwand, who magically aged Calcey.
-- [ ] Thurndan is currently active (how?) in Mulmaster in a way that threatens the Moonsea (a blockade?).
-- [ ] Denlor kept his greatest riches in his personal chambers, which were never breached.

 ## Timeline